Kortiplex/Darculish/README.md

 _This is still a W.I.P. effort, so not all colors may be correct._

+## Color Authenticity

-## Accuracy
+### Accuracy
-Most colors are taken directly from the Darcula theme using Windows PowerToy's ColorPicker tool, so the accuracy should be fairly close, if not exact.
+Most colors are taken directly from the Darcula theme using [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/)' [ColorPicker](https://learn.microsoft.com/en-us/windows/powertoys/color-picker) tool, so the accuracy should be fairly close, if not exact.

-## Deviations
+### Deviations
 Due to the difference in the way VSCode handles syntax and semantic highlighting, some colors may not be possible to match exactly, and in very few cases, I have edited the colors of specific elements to make them more visible.

 The most egregious case of this, is probably the way I changed the semantic highlighting of 'class' type elements, which now display with a white (`#d9e4eb`) color.
 (I've always disliked how the Darcula theme made them so dark and so similar to other elements.)

+## Languages

-## Supported Languages
+### Supported Languages

 * Java
 * Javascript/Typescript
-* Python
 * CSS
 * SASS/SCSS
 * HTML